ZeanQin/zeanqin.github.io/_posts/2019-10-02-azure-functions.md

 ### Input and output bindings

 Tasks of connecting to external resources i.e. post message to a queue, write a file to blob storage, send an email.
 Bindings can reduce the amount of code to achieve these tasks.
+Input bindings allows us to look up data from different input sources easily.

 ## Two ways of writing C# in Azure Functions